 We are really glad we did it, and will definitely look at doing other campaigns in the future as our range expands.

 The video is key.
 This is what will create the desire and interest in your project.
 Viewers will watch the first 20 seconds, and will then scroll down to read the words and view the imagery on your page while still listening to the rest of your youtube/vimeo video.
 For this reason the video needs to immediately capture the essence of the project as you only have a few seconds to draw the viewer in.
+I would actually advise Youtube over Vimeo, as potential customers are more familiar with it, and will find it easier to share your clip.
+You should invest in editing it and making your film as slick and professional as possible, by all means film it on your phone, invest in a microphone, and use an app to edit it.

 You need great photography, and lots of it.
 You must have a prototype – Kickstarter will not let you use computer renderings – and spend time ensuring that the photography looks great, ideally with someone using the product to give a sense of scale.